Fez (hat): In Arab countries

 In Arab countries, tarboush-making is a profession passed down from parents to children through generations.
 Producing the hat is tricky and requires a high degree of precision, with many stages in its production cycle.
 Fewer and fewer people have inherited and continue the profession.
+In Iraq, the Iraqi Sidara replaced the Fez after the country's independence from the Ottoman Empire.

 In the Levant (Syria, Lebanon, Palestine, and Jordan), the tarboush is still worn, but it is becoming rarer in recent times, and mostly worn by minstrels, or people who work in the tourist industry in historical places.
 It is still regarded as traditional Syrian headwear.

-However in Morocco the tarboush is still worn as part of everyday attire.
+However, in Morocco, the tarboush is still worn as part of everyday attire.
+This is also the case amongst Samaritans, for whom the tarboush is an ethnoreligiously intangible article of clothing.

-In Southern Asia
+In South Asia

 In Hyderabad, the fez is known as the Rumi Topi, which means "Roman Cap" (by virtue of the Ottoman Empire being seen as the successor state of the Eastern Roman Empire).
 The fez was popularised by Nizam Mir Osman Ali Khan of princely Hyderabad after he visited Rome.
 As per Himayat Ali Mirza, the great-grandson of the Nizam, Mir Osman Ali Khan never wore expensive clothes but used to wear Rumi Topi to camouflage his short physical stature — he was only five feet tall — and advised his son Moazzam Jah to also wear the Rumi Topi.

-The fez was also a symbol of the support for the Ottoman Caliphate against the British Indian Empire during the Khilafat Movement.
+The fez was also a symbol of support for the Ottoman Caliphate against the British Indian Empire during the Khilafat Movement.
 Later, it became associated with some leaders of the Muslim League, the political party that eventually created the country of Pakistan.
-The veteran Pakistani politician Nawabzada Nasrullah Khan was one of the few people in Pakistan who wore the fez until his death in 2003.
+The veteran Pakistani politician Nawabzada Nasrullah Khan was one of the few people in Pakistan who wore the fez until he died in 2003.

 In Sri Lanka, the fez was frequently worn by the local Muslim Sri Lankan Moor population.
-Despite its use declining in popularity, the fez is still used in traditional marriage ceremonies.
+Despite its decline in popularity, the fez is still used in traditional marriage ceremonies.
 It continues to be worn by "Qadiriyathun Nabaviyyah" Sufi path followers.
 The songkok, a variation of the fez, is worn by the local Sri Lankan Malays.

+In Southeast Asia

 The name "songkok" is also used in Sumatra and the Malay Peninsula, while in Java, it is called "kopiah"; this headwear is also known widely in Indonesia as "peci", although peci is somewhat different.
 This hat has been commonly worn in Maritime Southeast Asia since the 19th century, when it was introduced by Muslims from South Asia.